Recovery Measures

 Mobile satellite antennas

 These are auto-acquiring satellite antennas that can be used to quickly set up temporary satellite-based communication links.
-The antennas' equipment supports high-speed communications.
-By using high-speed satellite circuits, these antenna systems can be used as an alternative to optical fiber lines.
-As present we have 282 of these antennas in Japan.
+We have deployed 282 of these antennas in Japan.

 Microwave relays